traumatic-monotype/vbelts/README.md

 ### profile

 The v-belt profile can be determined for several different models, the main two beign Hi-Power II and Super HC.
-In this version only the Hi-Power II is implemented.
 The submodule requires the power of the drive and rpm of the axle, used in the following format ```vbelts.profile.hi_power_2(power, rpm)```.
 An example for a drive with 8 hp and 540 rpm:

 ```python
 >>> vbelts.profile.hi_power_2(8,540)